Muharram, a 'masked' observation this year!

-New Delhi, Aug 29 : There are no children in Imambaras this year.
+New Delhi: There are no children in Imambaras this year.
 People above sixty years of age have been asked to stay home and observe Muharram.
-They have been advised to follow the narration of the tragedy of Karbala live streamed on various social media platforms like YouTube and Facebook.
+They have been advised to follow the narration of the tragedy of Karbala live-streamed on various social media platforms like YouTube and Facebook.
 Only a handful of young men and women were allowed to be physically present at the Imambaras with precautions like wearing masks and maintaining social distancing.

 An Imambara is a place or a building with a hall where people assemble for “Majlis” (Mourning Congregations) of Imam Hussain and the Martyrs of Karbala.